Weakly Supervised 3D Open-vocabulary Segmentation: Related Work

 \section{Related Work}

 \paragraph{Open-vocabulary Segmentation.} In recent years, the field of 2D open-vocabulary segmentation has garnered significant attention, driven by the availability of extensive text-image datasets and vast computational resources.
-Predominant approaches~\cite{ghiasi2022scaling, luo2022segclip, xu2022groupvit, li2022language, xu2023open, zou2022generalized, ding2022decoupling, liang2022open} typically distill knowledge from large-scale pre-trained models, such as image-text contrastive learning models~\cite{jia2021scaling, li2021supervision, mu2022slip, radford2021learning} and diffusion models~\cite{rombach2022high}.
+Predominant approaches~\cite{luo2022segclip, xu2022groupvit, li2022language, xu2023open, zou2022generalized, ding2022decoupling, liang2022open} typically distill knowledge from large-scale pre-trained models, such as image-text contrastive learning models~\cite{jia2021scaling, li2021supervision, mu2022slip, radford2021learning} and diffusion models~\cite{rombach2022high}.
 However, the distillation process requires fine-tuning on close-vocabulary datasets, contrasting with massive datasets used for large-scale pre-trained models~\cite{schuhmann2021laion}.
 This leads to limited performance in recalling infrequent classes with long-tail distributions~\cite{jatavallabhula2023conceptfusion, kerr2023lerf}, compromising the open-vocabulary property.
-Our method, without fine-tuning, effectively handles such classes.
+OpenSeg~\cite{ghiasi2022scaling} is not finetuned on a closed set of classes but is weakly supervised via image captions.
+However, OpenSeg has a smaller vocabulary and knowledge than CLIP as it is trained on a much smaller dataset.
+Our method, without fine-tuning CLIP, effectively handles such classes.

 \paragraph{3D Scenes Segmentation.} 3D scene segmentation has been a long-standing challenge in computer vision.
 Traditional approaches focus on point clouds or voxels with limited class variety in datasets, restricting generalizability to unseen classes~\cite{armeni2017joint, behley2019semantickitti, caesar2020nuscenes, chang2017matterport3d, chen2020scanrefer, dai2017scannet, geiger2012we, Hua2016SceneNNAS, Liao2021KITTI360AN, Mo2018PartNetAL, Sun2019ScalabilityIP, Tchapmi2017SEGCloudSS, Landrieu2017LargeScalePC}.
 Recently, numerous point-cloud-based techniques have emerged to explore open-vocabulary 3D scene segmentation by encoding 2D open-vocabulary models' features into 3D scene points~\cite{Peng2022OpenScene3S, Ding2022LanguagedrivenO3, Mazur2022FeatureRealisticNF, Ha2022SemanticAO, jatavallabhula2023conceptfusion, Chen2023CLIP2SceneTL}.
 However, these methods are also mostly evaluated on datasets with restricted scenes and limited class ranges~\cite{dai2017scannet, Armeni20163DSP, caesar2020nuscenes, chang2017matterport3d}, not fully exhibiting the open-vocabulary property.
 Moreover, point clouds have compromised geometric details, making them less suitable for precise segmentation compared to NeRF representations~\cite{Mildenhall2020NeRFRS, Chen2022TensoRFTR}.
 Consequently, there has been a surge in NeRF-based 3D segmentation techniques that mainly address interactive segmentation~\cite{Goel2022InteractiveSO, Tschernezki2022NeuralFF, Kobayashi2022DecomposingNF}, panoptic segmentation~\cite{Zhi2021InPlaceSL, Siddiqui2022PanopticLF}, moving part segmentation~\cite{Tschernezki2021NeuralDiffS3}, object part segmentation~\cite{Zarzar2022SegNeRF3P}, object co-segmentation~\cite{Fan2022NeRFSOSAS}, unsupervised object segmentation~\cite{Liang2022ONeRFU3, Stelzner2021Decomposing3S}, etc. FFD~\cite{Kobayashi2022DecomposingNF} attempts to segment unseen text labels during training by fitting LSeg's~\cite{li2022language} feature maps to a NeRF, but inherits LSeg's limitations, hindering generalization to long-tail distribution classes.
 Our method overcomes these challenges by directly using CLIP image features and distilling them into a NeRF representation~\cite{Chen2022TensoRFTR} without fine-tuning on close-vocabulary datasets.